cent-inc/aib-contracts/README.md

 1. Deploy the `NFTFactoryDeployer`

-2. Deploy the `NFTFactoryManager(manager, deployer)` with the managing group member used in the aib-backend and the deployer just deployed
+2. Deploy the `NFTFactoryManager(coldwallet, deployer)` with the group admin used in the aib-backend and the deployer just deployed

+3. Call `NFTFactoryManager.getManagerGroup()`, initialize the `Group`, and add member used by backend